-What factors make Treasury securities attractive for investors?
+What factors make Treasury securities attractive to investors?

 Treasury securities are attractive to investors because they are backed by the full faith and credit of the United States government, are offered in a wide range of maturities, and are exempt from state and local taxes.
 In addition, most of the securities offered to the public are marketable, meaning they can be resold.
-A small portion of securities are nonmarketable, meaning they are registered to the owner and cannot be sold in the financial market.
-U.S. Savings Bonds are an example.
+A small portion of securities are nonmarketable, meaning they are registered to the owner and cannot be sold in the financial market (e.g., U.S. Savings Bonds).

 A key reason investors purchase Treasury securities is because they are liquid—that is, investors can easily trade the security because there are many people interested in buying and selling at any given time.
-Treasury securities accounted for about half or more of the trading volume in U.S. bond markets between 2000 and 2012, according to statistics from an association of securities firms, banks and asset managers.
-In 2012 daily trading volume in Treasury securities averaged almost $520 billion, compared to over $800 billion in total trading in U.S. bond markets.
-Trading volume of Treasury securities remained robust during the financial crisis in 2008 and 2009 when investors were generally uncertain about the financial condition and solvency of financial entities.
-Treasury securities were viewed as a "safe haven" investment.
+Treasury securities accounted for about half or more of the trading volume in U.S. bond markets between 2000 and 2016, according to statistics from an association of securities firms, banks, and asset managers.
+In 2016, daily trading volume in Treasury securities averaged about $515 billion, compared to about $770 billion in total trading in U.S. bond markets.
+Trading volume of Treasury securities tends to remain relatively robust even during periods of financial distress such as the financial crisis in 2008 and 2009, when investors were generally uncertain about the financial condition and solvency of financial entities.
+This is partly due to the fact that Treasury securities are widely viewed as a "safe haven" investment.

 Source: GAO analysis of data from the Securities Industry and Financial Markets Association (SIFMA).